 Fiji lies in the South West Pacific, an archipelago of 332 islands of which only 106 are inhabited.
 The terrain of the two main islands, Viti Levu and Vanua Levu, is mostly mountainous with thick tropical forests.
 Mount Tomanivi on Viti Levu is the highest point on the island.
 The capital of Fiji is Suva and can be found on the southeast coast of Viti Levu.
 Some of the other important towns are Nadi, Lautoka, Labasa and Savusavu.

 Fiji’s climate is tropically marine and is warm throughout the year.
-Its location in the Southern Hemisphere ensures that its summers are from November to April while May to October is when the season is cooler.
+Its location in the Southern Hemisphere ensures that its summers are from November to April while May to October is when the season is cooler and is ideally the best time to visit Fiji.
 Rainfall is expected and during the summer season, it can get quite heavy.
 Fiji tourism doesn’t face much impact from the weather but it’s always a good idea to be prepared as there can be some tropical storms during summers.

 Fiji is a melting pot of different cultures, primarily indigenous Fijian, Indian, European, Chinese and other nationalities.
 Fijian culture imbibes quite a bit from all these different cultures to create a unique culture of its own.
 The Fijian indigenous society is very communal, and family based.
 But there are various other clans and tribes as well.
 The main languages spoken here are English, Fijian and Hindi.
 Fiji’s arts and crafts are attributed to their Polynesian and Melanesian heritage.